FINANCIAL CRIME$ UNIT

 - A court order (such as an order naming you guardian or conservator), or

 - A valid power of attorney.

 To freeze or unfreeze the credit file of a child under 16, you must provide other proof of authority.

 You’ll also need to provide proof of your identity, which can be your Social Security card, your birth certificate, or your driver’s license or other government issued identification.

 Everybody should take constant steps to prevent identity theft.
 Data breaches occur every day, and international criminals steal Personal Identifying Information to use it for a wide variety of criminal enterprises.
 It is best to assume that your Information has already been compromised, and be vigilant by taking every precaution available.
 Credit reporting services are available at no cost through several organizations.
 Do the research and find a solution that works best for you.
 Below are recommended monthly habits:

 - Check credit reports for new activity.
 There are free options available including apps for smart phones.
 Set alerts if available to receive email and/or text message alerts.
-Lock or freeze your credit if you have already been a victim or received notice that your information was likely exposed in a data breach.
-The 3 credit reporting bureaus are: TransUnion, Equifax, and Experian.
+Lock or freeze your credit every year NOW for FREE by all 3 credit reporting bureaus are: TransUnion, Equifax, and Experian. (updated September 21, 2018)

 - Check your existing accounts at all of your financial institutions for banking services including checking, savings, and credit accounts.
 Check your account activity for anything you did not approve.
 Activate any available security alerts and set thresholds that work for your needs.
 Notify your banks whenever you travel.
 Limit the use of your accounts to specific activities such as one credit card for online transactions, and select credit cards to be used when travelling.
 Always establish online accounts, even if you don’t intent to use online banking, so that there is no open door for criminals to access your account.